OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

     $ chmod 600 ~/.ssh/id_dsa
     $ chmod 600 ~/.ssh/authorized_keys

 -  Tell ssh client to not ask before adding hosts to ``known_hosts`` file.
 Also it is a good idea to reduced the connection timeout in case of network problems.
-This is configured into ``~/.ssh/config``, see ``man ssh_config`` for a complete reference.:
+This is configured into ``~/.ssh/config``, see ``man ssh_config`` for a complete reference.
+Note also that the configuration for ssh **must** be propagated to the hosts:

 .. code::

     $ cat ~/.ssh/config
     ConnectTimeout 5
+    ConnectionAttemts 1
     Host *
         StrictHostKeyChecking no